What is a prenuptial agreement?

 It's important to note that prenuptial agreements are not automatically legally binding in England and Wales.
 However, they are given significant weight by the courts, especially if they are fair and both people entered into the agreement willingly, with full understanding, mental capacity, and without any external pressure.

-To give weight to a prenuptial agreement, both people must provide full financial disclosure and seek independent legal advice and must not have been entered into the agreement within 28 days immediately before the marriage or civil partnership ceremony.
+To give weight to a prenuptial agreement, both people must provide full financial disclosure and seek independent legal advice and must not have agreed to a prenup within 28 days immediately before the marriage or civil partnership ceremony.
 It is recommended to consult with a solicitor who specialises in family law to draft and review the agreement to make sure that it meets the necessary legal requirements and protects the interests of both individuals.

 While prenuptial agreements can provide guidance and security, it's also important to remember that they cannot override the courts' power to make decisions based on what is deemed fair in each specific case.
 There is no defined formula for dividing assets on divorce or dissolution, and a judge will always consider the welfare and needs of any children involved as a top priority.